-2:20 But I have this against you, that you tolerate that woman Jezebel, who calls herself a prophetess and is teaching and seducing my servants to practice sexual immorality and to eat food sacrificed to idols.
+2:20 But I have something against you: You tolerate that woman Jezebel, who calls herself a prophet.
+She teaches and misleads my servants to sin sexually and to eat food sacrificed to idols.

 Most scholars agree that the description of "that woman Jezebel" is an allusion to the Old Testament character by that name.
-Jezebel was a wicked queen who promoted the worship of Baal, the storm god that the Canaanites believed was responsible for rain and fertility.32 So strong was Jezebel's hatred toward Almighty God that she commanded the execution of His prophets throughout the land and promoted the idolatrous, sensual rituals associated with her pagan religion (1 Kings 18:1-4).
+Jezebel was a wicked queen who promoted the worship of Baal, the storm god that the Canaanites believed was responsible for rain and fertility.
+So strong was Jezebel's hatred toward Almighty God that she commanded the execution of His prophets throughout the land and promoted the idolatrous, sensual rituals associated with her pagan religion (1 Kings 18:1-4).

 In His address to the church in Thyatira, the Lord exposed an individual whose heretical teachings had apparently been allowed to continue within the church without opposition.
-Considering the gender reference, it seems likely that this teacher was a woman.
+Considering the gender reference, it seems likely that this teacher was a woman because other allusions could have been made if such was not the case.
 Furthermore, this woman must have attained some status within the church, perhaps due to her claim of being a prophetess, since some within the church were eager to follow her teachings.33 Nevertheless, according to verse twenty-four, there were clearly several who saw through her apostasy.

-Some commentators actually attempt to specifically identify this person.34 While this was obviously a specific person, solid evidence does not exist to identify her.
-Instead, we must pay attention to the reason this person was singled out.
-This evil woman taught and seduced God's servants "to sin sexually and to eat food sacrificed to idols."
+Some commentators actually attempt to specifically identify this person.34 While this was obviously a specific person, solid evidence does not exist to corroborate such claims, so we must instead pay attention to the reason this person was singled out, the reason being that she taught and seduced God's servants "to sin sexually and to eat food sacrificed to idols."

-2:21 I gave her time to repent, but she refuses to repent of her sexual immorality.
+2:21 I gave her time to turn to me and change the way she thinks and acts, but she refuses to turn away from her sexual sins.

 The Lord afforded this woman gracious opportunities to repent of her adulterous ways, but she refused.
-Her lifestyle was her personal choice, and she would be punished for it.
-However, her effort to get others to join her religious perversion by teaching other believers was particularly abhorrent to the Lord.
-Therefore, because of her lack of repentance, the Lord would cut her off.
+Her lifestyle was her personal choice and she would be punished for it.
+However, her effort to get others to join her by disseminating her perversion among the rest of the believers was particularly abhorrent to the Lord.
+Therefore, because of her lack of repentance, the Lord would no longer permit her obstinacy.